-Laura McLane serves as head of McDermott's Boston Litigation Practice Group and as co-chair of the Firm's Health Care Litigation Team.
+Laura McLane serves as head of McDermott's Boston Litigation Practice Group and as co-chair of the Firm’s Health Care Litigation Team.
 Laura represents national and international clients in health care, securities and other government enforcement matters, both civil and criminal.
-She also represents clients in professional and products liability cases and in complex commercial disputes.

 A significant part of Laura's practice is devoted to representing health care and other companies, as well as individuals, in government investigations and qui tam litigation based on the False Claims Act (FCA) and related statutes, including the Anti-Kickback Statute and the Stark Law.
 Laura represents clients in FCA cases pending in federal district courts throughout the country, as well as in federal courts of appeals and the United States Supreme Court.
 Laura has extensively litigated the myriad issues that typically arise during the course of most FCA cases.
 In addition, she routinely advises clients concerning all aspects of parallel civil and criminal investigations relating to Medicare and Medicaid billing and other government contracting issues, including negotiating with the government and managing clients’ responses to civil investigative demands and large-scale investigative subpoenas.
 Laura also conducts internal investigations for clients and works with them on a day-to-day basis to help enhance their internal FCA compliance mechanisms.